 Take a look at the picture above.
-We have two computers, one switch and one server.
-Nothing fancy here…everything is in one VLAN and the two computers and server can communicate with each other.
+We have two computers, one switch, and one server.
+Nothing fancy here…everything is in one VLAN, and the two computers and server can communicate with each other.

 What if I want to enhance security and ensure that H1 and H2 can only reach the server but not each other?
 This makes perfect sense in a client-server network.
-Normally there is no need for computers to connect to each other (unless Bob and Jane are secretly using shared folders on their computers without permission from the windows administrator).
+Normally there is no need for computers to connect to each other (unless Bob and Jane are secretly using shared folders on their computers without permission from the Windows administrator).

-The interfaces connected to H1 and H2 are protected ports, the interface connected to the server is an unprotected port.
+The interfaces connected to H1 and H2 are protected ports, and the interface connected to the server is an unprotected port.
 Protected ports are unable to communicate with each other.
 It might also be a good idea to protect your servers with protected ports:

-freedom fighter hacker takes over your web server you can reduce the attack surface by preventing them from connecting to other servers in your network.
+freedom fighter hacker takes over your web server, you can reduce the attack surface by preventing them from connecting to other servers in your network.

-This should give you an idea of what a protected port does, let’s look at the actual configuration!
+This should give you an idea of what a protected port does.
+Let’s look at the actual configuration!